-You May Also LikeConnecting through Art Invitation to Pretend Art For All
+You May Also LikeConnecting Through Art Succeeding together Connecting through Art

 “’What do you mean you’re a drag queen?
 You can’t be a drag queen.
 You’re a woman!’” performer Morrigana Regina recounts, imitating an incredulous audience member whose words have stuck with her.
 “Anyone can be a drag queen.
 Drag is about being larger than life.”

 Regina, who has a bachelor’s degree in theater from California State University, Fresno, found her way to drag in 2016 by way of burlesque.
 She developed a fierce persona named after the Celtic goddess of war who fights for equality and body acceptance.
 “I created my drag character out of all the things I always wanted to be,” she says.
 “Then I realized I already am all of those things.”

 As an instructor and mentor for the second iteration of The Andy Warhol Museum’s School of Drag, a five-week summer course that offers teens the chance to explore the art of gender-based performance, Regina helped facilitate similar discoveries among the participants.
 In addition to working with the teens to craft stage personas, she and co-facilitator Akasha L Van-Cartier taught costuming, stage presence, and choreography, all along the way helping the young people connect to drag’s historic and cultural roots.
 The twist this year, due to the pandemic, was helping them forge these connections from their own homes via Zoom.